 - ¾ cup raisins

-- Cook the macaroni one minute before the recommended package cooking time.
+- Cook the macaroni according to package direction.
 Drain well and place in a very large bowl.
 Cool the pasta completely before proceeding with the recipe.
 The residual heat will continue to cook it as it cools.
 So, do not overcook.
 Stir the pasta gently or put an ice pack underneath the bowl to speed up cooling.

 - Add the mayonnaise and condensed milk to the cooled pasta and stir well to combine.
 Add the rest of the ingredients and gently mix well to combine.